 Impact of Guideline on Nurses

 The breastfeeding support guideline is very important to nursing.
 Breastfeeding affects nurses in many different ways.
 Breastfeeding can allow for healthier infants which allows for fewer hospital stays for the infant (U. S. Department of Health and Human Services, 2011).
 Women who breastfeed are less likely to have breast cancer, type 2 diabetes, and some reproductive cancers (Godfrey & Lawrence, 2010).
+This is all true.
+I just would have liked more detail here.
+Maybe you could have touched on cultural aspects or how family and community support can impact breastfeeding.
+You could even have touched on how breast feeding consultants-usually nurses can play a role.

 Impact of Guideline on Patients

 The guideline will benefit more than just the mother.
-The guideline is also beneficial to the father of the child, because the benefits of breastfeeding are discussed early in prenatal care (U. S. Department of Health and Human Services, 2011).
+The guideline is also beneficial to the father of the childHow?
+Explain this more., because the benefits of breastfeeding are discussed early in prenatal care (U. S. Department of Health and Human Services, 2011).
 The parents of the child know that they are giving their child something that is natural, because it existed long before formula.
 Breastfeeding, “is naturally reformulated to meet the growing needs of the infant, including changes in the proportion of macronutrients (e.g., proteins, carbohydrates, and fats)” (Godfrey & Lawrence, 2010, p.
 6).
 Breastfeeding allows the mother to know that her infant is getting enough formula and nutrients from that formula, because it is always evolving for the infant (Godfrey & Lawrence, 2010).

 Maternal Benefits of Breastfeeding

 The article about maternal benefits of breastfeeding also discusses benefits of the infant.
 Breastfeeding constantly evolves meeting the infant’s needs until the cease breastfeeding (Godfrey & Lawrence, 2010).
-According to Godfrey & Lawrence (2010), “…extended breastfeeding is the natural suppression of ovulation” (p.
+According to Godfrey & Lawrence (2010), “…extended include the full quotebreastfeeding is the natural suppression of ovulation” (p.
 12).
 Godfrey & Lawrence (2010) also state “Neither formula nor even the milk from another mother can enhance the development of the brain, intestines, and immune systems as well as the infant’s own mother’s milk” (p.
 15).
 “Skin-to-skin contact, or kangaroo care, enhances the mother’s capacity to synthesize specific factors that protect against the pathogenic bacteria prevalent within the hospital” (Godfrey & Lawrence, 2010, p.
 17).
 The fact that the mother can help protect her newborn from bacteria is a miracle and the doctors as well as nurses should promote breastfeeding every step of the way (U. S. Department of Health and Human Services, 2011).
 “In the doctor’s office, when a woman asks for a note that prescribes appropriate lactation breaks to pump or nurse, this should be done swiftly” (Godfrey & Lawrence, 2010, p.
 28).

 Mother’s breastfeeding experiences